mattermost/docs/source/deployment/guest-accounts.rst

 -----------------------------------
 To disable Guest Accounts,  go to **System Console > Authentication > Guest Access > Enable Guest Access** and select “False”.
 Current Guest accounts will remain active until guest users are manually marked “inactive” in **System Console >  User Management > Users**.

-In a future release when a guest account is disabled, the guests will be marked as inactive, be logged out of Mattermost, and all their sessions will be revoked.
+In a future release when a Guest account is disabled, the guests will be marked as inactive, be logged out of Mattermost, and all their sessions will be revoked.

 Frequently Asked Questions
 --------------------------------------